Generator Functions

 Active receive mode

-By default, a persistent worker (generator in this case) models the manager/worker communications of a regular worker (i.e., the generator is expected to alternately receive and send data in a ping pong fashion).
-To have an irregular communication pattern, a worker can be initiated in active receive mode by the allocation function (see start_only_persistent).
+By default, a persistent worker is expected to receive and send data in a ping pong fashion.
+Alternatively, a worker can be initiated in active receive mode by the allocation function (see start_only_persistent).
+The persistent worker can then send and receive from the manager at any time.

-The user is responsible for ensuring there are no communication deadlocks in this mode.
-Note that in manager/worker message exchanges, only the worker-side receive is blocking.
+Ensure there are no communication deadlocks in this mode.
+In manager-worker message exchanges, only the worker-side receive is blocking by default (a non-blocking option is available).

 Cancelling Simulations